MicrosoftDocs/security/zero-trust/modernize-security-operations-reduce-manual-effort.md

 <a id="alertqual"></a>
 ### 3. Enforce alert quality

-NOTES: In this section, we will discuss how to improve the quality and fidelity of threat hunting findings, with the goal to allow threat hunters to use their time more wisely.
+NOTES FROM THE OUTLINE: In this section, we will discuss how to improve the quality and fidelity of threat hunting findings, with the goal to allow threat hunters to use their time more wisely.

 NEEDED BY CONTRIBUTORS: